davykenis/vortex-countdown/README.md

 # Countdown Timer

-A React.js app that takes a submitted future date and displays a timer counting down to that date.
+A React.js app that sets a timer of 7 minutes.

 ---